 Standard work is the practice of setting, communicating, following, and improving standards.

-Establishing standard work begins with creating, clarifying, and sharing information about the most efficient method to perform a task that is currently known with everyone performing that process.
+Establishing standard work begins with process operators creating, clarifying, and sharing information about the most efficient method to perform a task that is currently known with everyone performing that process.
 Once this information has been shared, everyone practices this standard consistently so that the work is done the best way every time.
-This is where continuous improvement comes into play; standard work isn't a "set it and forget it" process, announced once and then permanently unchanging.
-Instead, everyone should work to improve the standard, and share new best practices as they're discovered.
+This is where continuous improvement comes into play; standard work isn't a "set it and forget it" affair, announced once and then permanently unchanging.
+Instead, everyone should work to improve the standard and share new best practices as they're documented.

-Standard work creates stability and consistency within a continuous improvement system by providing the baseline upon which a process sits.
-This way, your team isn't constantly reinventing the wheel.
+Standard work creates stability, constraint work habits, time savings within a continuous improvement system by providing the baseline upon which a process sits.

 What is NOT Standard Work?